xuedi/meetAgain/.ai/guidelines.md

 ## Coding Standards
 - PHP: PSR-12, strict types where feasible.
+- Strickly avoid parameter docblocks if they are already typed by php native code hints.
 - Twig: Keep templates simple; push logic to controllers/services when appropriate.

 ## Symfony Conventions